Wooden Beds and Natural Filled Mattresses

 Grays Inn Road, Clerkenwell (1982).

-Maintaining the local tradition
+Maintaining a local industry

-We welcome this trend whilst continuing to provide good quality, handmade furniture direct to the public at workshop prices.
+We welcome this trend, whilst continuing to sell our beds and mattresses direct to the public at workshop prices.

 Camden Lock (1986)